Communication Practice 1

 This module introduces students to the practices of the television industry with a special emphasis on the relationship between television schedules and the types of programmes that fill them.

-This module develops your understanding of global cinema traditions, and looks at how filmmaking has changed in a transnational environment.
-On this module, you will learn about the defining developments in film art across the world, but you will also learn about how film works today in a global media culture, and how national cinemas develop, cross pollinate and interact.
+Develops your understanding cinema traditions, and looks at how filmmaking has changed in a tansnational environment.
+On this course, you will learn about the defining developments in film art across the world, but you will also learn about how film works today in a global media culture, and how national cinemas develop, cross pollinate and interact.

 This module focuses on one defining media institution – the Disney Corporation – and traces its development from a small-scale animation producer to the largest provider of family trans-media entertainment in the world.
 You will combine the study of the animated film with a focus on family audiences and Disney’s various media activities.

 This module engages with the multitude of contemporary and historical marketing materials that surround films rather than films themselves.
 Students are encouraged to access and scrutinise their own primary materials, which may include, but are not limited to press books, lobby cards, posters, tie-ups, discussion of ballyhoo and showmanship, online and transnational campaigns, trailers, fan magazines, reviews and radio adaptations.